coordinape/coordinape-backend/README.md

 This repository contains the ape-backend codebase which serves the Coordinape API.

 This is a project written in PHP using the [Laravel](https://laravel.com/) PHP framework.
-The database is mysql.
+The database is postgresql.
 Docker is used to setup the environment.

 ---